NickMyers217/raycaster/README.md

-# raycaster
+# A Simple Raycaster
-- A simple raycaster written with javascript that utilized the HTML5 canvas for rendering.
-Feel free to clone it and open it up in your browser!
+- A simple raycaster written with javascript that utilizes the HTML5 canvas for rendering.
+- Check it out here http://nickmyers217.github.io/raycaster/
+- Use the arrow keys to move around